 The Plan recommends studying the feasibility of a primary pedestrian connection parallel to Fayette Street connecting the Metro station with the Northern Gateway area through the Braddock Place development.
-This walking route could substitute for the poor quality existing pedestrian route along the service road adiacent to the Metro tracks.
-The new route if the ground floors of will be further enhanced the Braddock Place office buildings were more active and vibrant.
+This walking route could substitute for the poor quality existing pedestrian route along the service road adjacent to the Metro tracks.
+The new route will be further enhanced if the ground floors of the Braddock Place office buildings were more active and vibrant.
 The Plan also recommends that the City work with the community and the property owners to locate community-oriented uses, artist studio spaces and possibly subsidized retail in these currently vacant spaces.
-The recommended route takes pedestrians through the Braddock Place plaza area, past the fountain and circular drop-off area, and potentially between the Meridian apartment tower and the northernmost office building.
-To make this connection, a study must determine if the route could be made ADA-accessible, how pedestrians would move across the flow of drop-off traffic, and whether the property owner would support a public easement through an area that is currently blocked by a fence.
-Additionally, for this route to serve as a reasonable substitute for an extension of the Metro Linear Park pathway, space for bicycles must be found on the service road behind the Braddock Place office buildings.
-Cycling on the proposed walking route would likely lead to conflicts with pedestrians and should be discouraged.